 Ride safely.
 Plan to ride only during daylight hours.
 Ride with the flow of traffic.
 Obey traffic regulations, signals, lane markings, and local ordinances pertaining to bicycling.
-When on natural surface trails, cyclists yield to all others on the trail including hikers and those on horseback.
+When on natural surface trails, cyclists yield to all others on the trail, including hikers and those on horseback.
 Review trail etiquette guidelines.

-Help girls learn to:
+Help riders learn to:

 - Watch the road.
-Recognize and avoid common roadway hazards like drainage grates and utility access hole covers, sand, gravel, glass, wet leaves, litter, and other road and trail hazards. - Communicate and cooperate with other road and trail users. - Ride defensively.
-Girls should stay aware of their surroundings and put themselves in the best position for safety. - Prepare for the unexpected. - Pack light.
-In addition, cyclists should carry a load weight on practice rides which is similar to the load weight they will carry on the planned, longer trip. - Practice packing and storing gear.
+Recognize and avoid common roadway hazards like drainage grates and utility access hole covers, sand, gravel, glass, wet leaves, litter, and other road and trail hazards. - Communicate and cooperate with other road and trail users. - Ride defensively, not aggressively.
+Each person should stay aware of their surroundings and put themselves in the best position for safety. - Prepare for the unexpected. - Pack light.
+In addition, cyclists should carry a load weight on practice rides that is similar to the load weight they will carry on the planned, longer trip. - Practice packing and storing gear.
 Light gear is stored in bicycle panniers (foldable carriers) or packs on the back of the bike. - Practice bike-riding skills in traffic.
 These include signaling, scanning ahead and behind (especially before moving left), yielding to oncoming traffic, and making left turns.
-Girls should ride single file with traffic but can ride side-by-side briefly in order to pass a slower rider. - Keep a safe distance from the vehicle ahead.

-- Be aware of hazards.
+Riders should travel single file with traffic but can ride side-by-side briefly in order to pass a slower rider. - Keep a safe distance from the vehicle ahead. - Be aware of hazards.
 Understand that motor vehicle traffic presents the greatest danger to cyclists.
-Other hazards that can also cause cycling accidents include motor oil, wet leaves, parked cars, parked cars with doors that open in front of a cyclist, and rocks. - Brake early.
-Girls should slow down and brake gradually and early, before necessary, especially on curves and when going downhill. - Stop fully.
+Other hazards that can also cause cycling accidents include motor oil, wet leaves, parked cars, parked cars with doors that open in front of a cyclist, and rocks.

+- Brake early.
+Slow down and brake gradually and early, before necessary, especially on curves and when going downhill.
+Practice braking under similar conditions before heading out. - Stop fully.
 It is important to make a full stop and look left, right, and left again, especially at the end of a driveway and before entering a street or roadway. - Walk bikes across busy intersections.
 Signal properly.
-Use hand signals to let other cyclists and drivers know when girls plan to turn and stop.
-Girls should also let other cyclists know when they plan to pass before actually passing. - Use lights.
+Use hand signals to let other cyclists and drivers know when someone plans to turn and stop.
+Riders should also let other cyclists know when they plan to pass before actually passing. - Use lights.
 Keep lights on to increase visibility. - Make basic repairs.
 This should be based on what is age appropriate. - Dress the right way.
 Dress in layers in cooler temperatures and shed layers as you get warmer.
-Avoid cotton and use synthetic fabrics instead because they wick sweat away from the skin.
+If possible, avoid cotton and use synthetic fabrics instead because they wick sweat away from the skin.
 Wear reflective or light-colored clothing when cycling at dusk and wear bright-colored or fluorescent clothing during the day.
 On longer trips in cooler weather, carry extra clothing and rain gear.
-Do not wear dangling earrings, bracelets, or necklaces that can tangle in equipment. - Learn emergency moves.
+Remind riders that fancy clothing isn't required.
+Do not wear dangling earrings, bracelets, or necklaces that can tangle in equipment. - Hydrate and fuel.
+Everyone needs to bring water (if available, attach a bottle cage to the bike) and energy bars, trail mix, or other snacks that are light, portable, and easy to eat while at a pit stop. - Learn emergency moves.
 Read about and practice the quick stop, rock dodge, and instant turn at Bike League, which also provides tips for beginners.